ethpm/ethpm-spec/package-manifest-spec.md

 Convention is to name this document `epm.json` which is short for *'ethereum package manifest'*.

-## Document Overview

-The following fields are defined as data that *may* be included in a package manifest.
-Custom fields should be prefixed with `x-` to prevent collision with new fields introduced in future versions of the specification.

-- manifest version
-- package name
-- authors
-- version
-- description
-- keywords
-- contracts
-- external project URIs (homepage, repository uri, etc.)
-- dependencies

 ## Document Specification

+The following fields are defined for the package manifest.
+Custom fields may be included.
+Custom fields **should** be prefixed with `x-` to prevent name collisions with future versions of the specification.

 ### Manifest Version: `manifest_version`